Ebike Oracle

 5. Resale + longevity — a well-maintained, UL-certified e-bike holds value far better than a cheap uncertified one.

 For commuters and errand-runners, an e-bike is one of the best-value vehicles available in 2026: pennies per mile to run, ~$85–$530 a year all-in, and payback in well under two years against a car that costs five figures annually.
-Buy a UL 2849-certified bike in the $800–$1,300 band, treat the battery well, and the math takes care of itself.
+Buy a UL 2849-certified bike, check a replacement battery is actually on sale for it, treat the pack well, and the maths takes care of itself.
+You do not need to spend $1,000 to get there: the cheapest watt-hours in this market are at the bottom of it, and every sub-$500 bike we track stays inside the 750 W legal cap, which is not true of the dearer bands.
 If your trips are long-haul or you can't store it safely, it's the wrong tool — be honest about that before you buy.

 Next: model your savings in the savings calculator, pick the right bike with how to choose an e-bike, and keep running costs low with e-bike maintenance.